 How to Apply

 This may be your only opportunity to apply for Chemeketa Foundation scholarships.
 Complete just one application to be considered for our awards.
-If you qualify for one of our scholarships, you will be matched to that opportunity and added to a pool of finalists.
+If you qualify for one of our scholarships, you will be automatically matched in our system to that opportunity and added to a pool of finalists.
 Late applications will not be considered.

 Steps to apply –